Onufriivka: Foundation

-The first documentary mention of the farm (khutir) of a retired Cossack Vasyl Onufrienko dated 1741 in describing Dnipro possessions of Potoky sotnia of Myrhorod Polk (regiment)Vasyl Onofrey showed that he has a farm on the other side of the Dnipro, on the tract of the Omelnychok river, with hayfields and a plowed field that belonged to it, and a mill and pound on the same river, occupied by him, Onofrey, more than ten years ago..
+The first documentary mention of the farm (khutir) of a retired Cossack Vasyl Onufrienko dated 1741 in describing Dnieper possessions of Potoky sotnia of Myrhorod Polk (regiment)Vasyl Onofrey showed that he has a farm on the other side of the Dnieper, on the tract of the Omelnychok river, with hayfields and a plowed field that belonged to it, and a mill and pound on the same river, occupied by him, Onofrey, more than ten years ago.

 Later, the farm of the Cossack Onufrienko was mentioned in 1744 in the description of the settlements of the Myrhorod Polk by their owners, in the 1745 description of Daniel de Bosquet, and present on the map of the same author, which was an addition to the description.

 Not only the Cossack Onufrienko farm was located on the territory of modern Onufriivka.
 For example, local historians managed to find the location of Omelian Rozsokha farm, which consisted of "two houses, a dam, a pound, a mill, hay meadows and arable field and an apiary near the Mohyluvata gully".
-It was located opposite the beam of the Mohyluvata river - the outskirts of Onufriivka, at the end of the Poshtova street.
+It was located opposite the beam of the Mohyluvata river — the outskirts of Onufriivka, at the end of the Poshtova street.
 The remains of the dam still remain at this place.
 In addition to the Rozsokha farm, the researchers managed to establish the approximate location of the Cossack Onufrienko farm at the confluence of Omelnychok and Sukhyi Omelnyk rivers, the farms of the Cossack Andrii Shevchenko and Hrytsko Khystyshyn.
 Over time these farms merged into one settlement and later existed under one name.